merenlab/merenlab.org/courses/ITPOS/index.md

 Please note that each lecture takes place on **Mondays**, between **10:15 - 12:00**, at **W16A 010**.

-### 16/10/23 :: Course logistics
+### 14/10/24 :: Course logistics

 * *Discussion Leaders*:

-  * Meren
-  * Iliana
+  * Iva

-* *Discussion Topic*. **Course Logistics and Introductions with Meren and Iliana**.
+* *Discussion Topic*. **Course Logistics and Introductions**.
+We will meet each other and go over what to expect from the course.
 If we have time, we will start with **a brief introduction to microbial life on Earth**, and will continue next week.

 * *Suggested Reading*:

   * The Course Syllabus :)

-### 23/10/23 :: A brief introduction to **microbial life on Earth**
+### 21/10/24 :: A brief introduction to **microbial life on Earth**

 * *Discussion Leaders*:

-  * Meren
+  * Iva

 * *Learning Objectives*:

-  * Describe the extent of microbial diversity on Earth, their involvement in key biogeochemical processes, as well as human health and disease
+  * Describe the extent of microbial diversity on Earth and microbial involvement in key biogeochemical processes, as well as human health and disease
   * Remember seminal studies that contributed to our understanding of the diversity, functioning, and metabolic potential of naturally occurring microbial communities and approaches to study them
   * Explain the old and new intellectual and technical challenges that prevent us from defining fundamental units of microbial life, and the *art* of moving forward without any answers